Welcome to Little Horse Creek… where it is…

 places of…

-Blue ridge mystery leading to beauty… year round… summer green, gold in autumn.
+Blue Ridge mystery leading to beauty… year round… summer green, gold in autumn.
 They are white powder in winter and…

 lead to flaming wild azaleas in spring.